CodeWitchBella/netvr/netvr-dashboard/src/thesis-text/2-analysis.md

 :todo[Better heading for this section]

 There are multiple moving parts are required to make a collocated VR experience.
-First is implementing the offline version of the experience - getting data from the headset.
+The first is implementing the offline version of the experience - getting data from the headset.
 This is thankfully mostly handled by game engines.

-Second part is to send the information between headsets.
+The second part is to send the information between headsets.
 All recent headsets which support 6DOF :todo[finish this paragraph]

-Last and perhaps the most interesting part is to callibrate tracking spaces of various headsets.
+Last and perhaps the most interesting part is to calibrate tracking spaces of various headsets.
 All headsets I encountered have tracking defined as one unit being one meter, which means that we only have to determine translation and rotation.

 :todo[maybe move this to some limitations section, or just reference this paragraph there]

-There are some headsets which have slighly wrong scale of about 0.8% according to [issue 23][1] on OpenVR Space Callibrator:cite[space-callibrator], which means that my design should be able to accomodate this.
+Some headsets have a slightly wrong scale of about 0.8% according to [issue 23][1] on OpenVR Space Calibrator:cite[space-calibrator], which means that my design should be able to accommodate this.
 But given that none of the headsets I have available exhibit this issue I won't be handling this in the implementation.

 [1]: https://github.com/pushrax/openvr-spacecalibrator/issues/23

+## Calibration Algorithms

+There are many possible options how to calibrate the tracking spaces.
+First I would like to categorize the available options.

+The first option is to choose devices with a tracking system, which is globally anchored between devices.
+SteamVR's Lighthouse system falls into this category.
+Main drawback of this option is limited options for headsets - no option to use existing devices, if they do not use correct tracking system.
+Advantage of this option is simplicity.

+Second option is to fully replace the tracking system with other system, for example using OptiTrack for VR:cite[optitrack-vr].
+This option, once setup, is as convenient as the first option, and is proven by existing commercial deployments like Golem from DIVR Labs:cite[golem-vr].

+:todo[ Check that Golem actually uses OptiTrack, but from what I read online it seems like it]

+Third option is to do a predefined set of steps once, at the beginning of session to get the calibration matrix.
+After this, the application relies on each devices' tracking system separately.
+Compared to previous options, this allows using multiple tracking systems at once.
+It also allows using headsets with inside-out tracking, which are usually cheaper.
+A disadvantage of this option is that some tracking systems drift (origin of the system moves), which causes the calibration to become incorrect over time.
+Another advantage of this option is weight - nothing extra needs to be attached to the system.

+Fourth option is to determine the calibration continuously while the user is in VR.
+This can be accomplished for example by attaching HTC VIVE tracker to Quest 2, which would calibrate Lighthouse-based headset to the Quest.
+Another option of how to do this would be to attach OptiTrack trackers to each headset.
+This option is different from option 2 by still using integrated tracking for high-frequency data and only using the attached system for low-frequency calibration updates.

-## Takeouts
+## Drift measurement

-:todo[Move this to implementation]

-Many headsets have their own API - for example OVR on Oculus/Meta headsets, OpenVR on headsets which use SteamVR (like HTC Vive).
-More recently headsets started supporting unified API called OpenXR, which solves a lot of problems with portability, but being newer API it has few missing parts.
+To measure drift of a tracking system and therefore viability of using that system with one-time calibration :todo[finish]